gempesaw/grunt.el/README.md

 It'll traverse upwards from your current working directory in search of a Gruntfile, or bail out if it can't find one.

+If you have a long running task like `serve` or `watch`, you can re-run it from `grunt-exec` and we'll automatically kill your existing process buffer before starting a new process.
+This is not the same behavior as in previous versions; see <kbd>C-h v</kbd>
+`grunt-kill-existing-buffer` for more information.

 ## development

 There's clearly tons of room for improvement - in particular, it'd be